 You are more than welcome to write everything out in Google Docs and save it as a PDF to send over.
 You will not be judged on formatting or design for this, the PDF just makes it easier to review.
 If your images are too large and push outside of the 15mb limit, you can use a resource like TinyPNG to compress them without losing detail.

-Yes, for now – I’m bad at naming things and wanted to focus on getting the money out there without stressing too much about what it was called.
+Yes, as a placeholder until I was able to settle on a “real” – I’m bad at naming things and wanted to focus on getting the money out there without stressing too much about what it was called.